arush15june/arush15june.github.io/content/posts/2020-05-07-Clocks-Timers-Virtualization.md

 tags: ["virtualization", "clocks"]
 ---

-* The aim of this post is to learn the kinds of clocks and timing mechanism's available on a system, how they are virtualized by different hypervisors (with a focus on Hyper-V and WSL2) and what is the practical resolution of clocks and timers in both virtualized and bare-metal x86 systems accessible via programming languages like C or Golang.
+* The aim of this post is to learn the kinds of clocks and timing mechanism's available on an x86 system, how they are virtualized by different hypervisors (with a focus on Hyper-V and WSL2) and what is the practical resolution of clocks and timers in both virtualized and bare-metal x86 systems accessible via programming languages like C or Golang.

 # Clocks and Timers